COVID-19 Vaccine: What You Need to Know

-The notes that people who have already had COVID-19 or tested positive may still benefit from getting the COVID-19 vaccination.
+The U.S. Centers for Disease Control and Prevention (CDC) notes that people who have already had COVID-19 or tested positive may still benefit from getting the COVID-19 vaccination.
 There is not enough information currently available to say if or for how long people are protected from getting COVID-19 after they have had it (natural immunity).
 Early evidence suggests natural immunity from COVID-19 may not last very long, but more studies are needed to better understand this.

 If I get a coronavirus vaccination, do I still have to wear a mask?
 Physical distance?